renatoms88/MDLText/README.md

 * For training:

-		./mdl-train -i 4 "spam" "check out the real poker online at this cool site" models/mdl_string.mod
+		./mdl-train -i 4 -c spam "check out the real poker online at this cool site" models/mdl_string.mod

 * For classifying:

 		./mdl-classify -i 4 "this is a site where you can find cool things to buy" models/mdl_string.mod results/mdlCF_string.res

 ## Additional Information
-If you find MDLText helpful, please cite it as
+If you find MDLText helpful, please cite it as:

 Silva, R. M., Almeida, T. A., & Yamakami, A. (2017).
 MDLText: An efficient and lightweight text classifier.
 Knowledge-Based Systems, 118, 152-164. doi:[http://dx.doi.org/10.1016/j.knosys.2016.11.018](http://dx.doi.org/10.1016/j.knosys.2016.11.018).